-This course introduces students to a selection of printmaking techniques: linoleum prints, dry-point engraving and monoprints in black and white and in color.
-Students will experiment with several plates to create a multi-colored print.
-Through the experimentation process students will learn composition and a sense of color.
-Through the sketching and planning stages of their projects, students will learn to think critically and strategically.
-The course will culminate in an individual project and participation in a public exhibition of student work.
+This course introduces students to the craft of the monoprint linocut.
+This ancient printmaking technique, rediscovered by contemporary artists, requires detailed planning and precision of execution without the loss of spontaneity or creative expression.
+Students will progress from monoprints in black and white to the introduction of color into their compositions.
+The course will culminate in an individual project and participation in the final exhibition of student work.
 3 credits, 4 hours.
-Pre-requisites: ART 101 or ART 102 or permission of the instructor.
 Course fee (includes materials) Euro 75.
 Students are also responsible for all entry fees.